• Skip to main content

 Steps to assemble.

-2. Add the roasted and half-cooked bhindi/okra in the tomato gravy and cook until soft and fully done.
+2. Add the roasted and half-cooked bhindi/okra to the tomato gravy and cook until soft and fully done.

-4. Make a taste test, add more ½ tablespoon extra tamarind pulp if needed.
+4. Do a taste test, and add more than ½ tablespoon of extra tamarind pulp if needed.
 Make it chapatti!
 Garnish with a green chili slice.

 5. Pakistani bhindi is ready to eat.